sig5/collab-web/README.md

 2->enter npm start to start the load balancer at port 8080.
 3->The website is accessible on the "localhost:8080".
 4->npm stop will stop the load balancer.

+## Contribution guidelines:
+1.Mention your issue or comment on an already on-board issue and start working on it by forking it in your repository.
+2.Create a pull request.If appropriately done, Will be merged or you might be asked to improve upon it.
+3.Try to make your solution scalable as it is the essence of this project.
+## Bugs and Feature requests
+1.Create an issue for the same.